 - in-person delivery

-- PTP Adult Learning & Employment counsellors and job developers will support students in their work placement and job search both during and upon graduation from the program
+- PTP Adult Learning & Employment counsellors and job developers to support you with work placement and job search, both during the program and after graduation

 Course content includes: